BestTimesToVisit.com Logo

 money

 Consider purchasing an America the Beautiful Pass if you plan to visit multiple national parks within a year.
-It costs $80 and covers entrance fees for a vehicle and its occupants to all national parks and federal recreational lands.
-For Olympic alone, the entrance fee is $30 per vehicle, so this pass can save you money if you're on a multi-park trip.
+It's a fantastic deal at $80 and covers entrance fees for a year for your vehicle and all passengers.
+Otherwise, individual park entrance fees can add up quickly, especially if you're exploring different sections of Olympic National Park.

 safety